DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/current-time-indicator.md

 Name | Properties | Description
 -----|------------|------------
-CurrentTimeIndicator.Indicator | [CurrentTimeIndicator.Indicator](#currenttimeindicatorindicatorprops) | A component that renders the CurrentTimeIndicator.
+CurrentTimeIndicator.Indicator | [CurrentTimeIndicator.IndicatorProps](#currenttimeindicatorindicatorprops) | A component that renders the CurrentTimeIndicator.

 Additional properties are added to the component's root element.